crew1274/CNN_Captcha/test/README.md

-This folder is for traing dataset.
+This folder is for test dataset.